It Shouldn’t Be That Hard to Fill America’s 6 Million Job Vacancies

 Isaac: When we provide research and insights to a policymaker or to a partner, we’re providing insights based on customized analytics [identifying skills that appear somewhat consistently across a job].
 Take a project manager—[the analytics reveal] what a project manager does in manufacturing versus healthcare versus tech, and the extent to which many of those skill sets are comparable.
 We’ll take those baseline skill sets and then we’ll make recommendations to individual partners based on the customized analytics and not, per se, around individual anomalies or individual signals that could be more embellished or less consistent.

-I think there's a disincentive for employees and for members to over=embellish on LinkedIn, because typically on LinkedIn you're connected to your coworkers, you’re connected to your boss.
-You’re connected to people who can verify the extent to which you're doing what you say you're doing.
+I think there's a disincentive for employees and for members to over-embellish on LinkedIn, because typically on LinkedIn you’re connected to your coworkers, you’re connected to your boss.
+You’re connected to people who can verify the extent to which you're doing what you say you’re doing.

 That said, we do have a team that investigates suspected violations and takes immediate action when they are uncovered.
 We have a number of measures in place to confirm authenticity of profiles, and members can also report suspicious profiles or content straight to us.